-CONTROLS - GAS VALVE SUF 120
+CONTROLS - GAS CONTROL VALVE SUF 120

 The gas control valve on the SUF 120 has a built-in adjustable pressure regulator.
-The adjustment screw is accessed by removing the cap screw market regulator in the illustration.
+The adjustment screw is accessed by removing the cap screw marked "regulator" in the illustration.

-Inlet gas pressure may be read at the inlet pressure tap only if the manual shut off valve (gas cock) is in the "ON" position.
-Leaving the knob in the "OFF" position will not allow the burner to fire and will generate a fault code on the UIM (Universal Interface Module).
+Inlet gas pressure may be read at the inlet pressure tap only if the manual shut off valve is in the "ON" position.
+Leaving the knob in the "OFF" position will not allow the burner to fire and will generate a fault code on the UIM (User Interface Module).

-CONTROLS - GAS VALVE SUF 150
+CONTROLS - GAS CONTROL VALVE SUF 150

 The gas control valve on the SUF 150 has a built-in pressure regulator.
-The regulator may be adjusted by removing the cap screw marked "regulator" in the illustration.
+The regulator may be adjusted by removing the cap screw.